-I’m still floating on a cloud of warm-fuzzies after our family field trip to the amazing Heartland Farm Sanctuary.
+I’m still floating on a cloud of warm-fuzzies after our family field trip on an amazing Heartland Farm Sanctuary tour.
 After a couple hours watching, learning, and snuggling the critters, I’m tempted to start a full-time position as “volunteer goat-petter”.
-Please tell me that’s a real thing?!
+(Please tell me that’s a real thing?!)
 Animals have such a gentle, yet undeniably powerful presence that immediately calms your mind and soothes your soul.
 As much as the workers and volunteers are doing to help these beautiful creatures, the animals have their own way of giving back just as much in return.
 Full circle happiness!

 Meet The Animals

 Sweet Daisy and her buddy Beau were happily grazing when we walked down to visit them.
-I could snuggle all day next to their soft, fluffy coat of fur!
-My daughter is still giggling about Beau giving her a playful lick on the face 🙂
+My daughter still giggles about Beau giving her a playful lick on the face.